Richardaeld/MonaMemorabilia/README.md

 1. Documentation of where visual bugs or misalignments occur.

 #### Final Result(s)
-1. Starting at the resolution of an i5, this webpage automatically adjusts and provides the best UX possible.
+1. Starting at the resolution of an i5, and going beyond 1080p this webpage automatically adjusts and provides the best UX possible on all devices.
 --------------------------------
 ## Checking For Errors In Code
 #### Expectation(s):